Common Questions

 I also offer a limited number of sliding-scale slots.
 Please contact me for more information or to book a consultation!

-• I work outside of insurance so I can provide specialized, consistent care without the limitations that insurance often imposes.
-I’m happy to offer a few referrals if you’re looking for in-network options.
+I work outside of insurance so I can provide specialized, consistent care without the limitations that insurance often imposes.
+If you are looking for in-network options, I recommend using the resources listed above under “How Do I Find a Therapist?”

-I am able to create a superbill for your services.
+While I don’t accept insurance, I am able to create a superbill for your services.
 Some insurance companies allow you to submit a superbill from an out-of-network provider and will reimburse a percentage of the claim.
-I provide the superbill, and it is up to clients to contact their insurance to obtain these benefits.
+I provide the superbill, then clients can contact their insurance to obtain these benefits. -

 You may want to work with me if you seek to increase self-acceptance, to better understand and deal with overwhelming feelings, and to communicate openly and directly — even when it’s really tough.
 When you learn to manage difficult emotions and strained relationships, things seem to fall into place much easier.
 This frees you up to focus on living your best life possible.